omeka/omeka-s-enduser/docs/modules/csvimport.md

 Be sure to click the "Apply Changes" button at the bottom of the drawer in order to save your changes.

 ### Item import basic settings

 These settings apply to the entire CSV you are importing.
-Note that some of these settings can be overwritten by column options in the Map to Omeka S data tab.
+Note these settings can be overwritten by column options in the Map to Omeka S data tab.
+If a column is mapped for template, class, or owner, those values will override these settings; so will column settings for language and privacy.

 ![options as described below](../modules/modulesfiles/csvimport_itemsbasic.png)